-All three West Virginia Northern Community College campuses provide holistic student support.
-An Academic Support Center (ASC) located on each campus is staffed by full-time professionals and part-time paraprofessionals who provide a wide variety of academic and personal skill development opportunities.
+All three West Virginia Northern Community College campuses provide student support through the Academic Resource Centers (ARC) which consists of the Academic Support Center (ASC) and the Learning Resource Center (LRC/Library).
+The centers located on each campus are staffed by professionals and paraprofessionals who provide academic and personal skill development opportunities.
+The centers provide students with the following: